Camille Cosby: Bill Cosby sexual assault cases

-Cosby has defended her husband against accusations he has sexually assaulted women over his career.
+Cosby has defended her husband against accusations that he has sexually assaulted women over his career.
 In 2014, Cosby released a statement saying that her husband had been the victim of unvetted accusations: "The man I met, and fell in love with, and whom I continue to love, is the man you all knew through his work.
 He is a kind man ... and a wonderful husband, father and friend."

 On December 9, 2015, attorney Joseph Cammarata subpoenaed Cosby to give a deposition in a defamation lawsuit filed against her husband by seven women.
-A U.S. Magistrate Judge later dismissed her motion to quash the subpoena, and she was ordered to testify under oath.
+A U.S. Magistrate Judge later dismissed her motion to squash the subpoena, and she was ordered to testify under oath.
 In the deposition of February 2016, Cosby invoked spousal privilege when asked whether Bill had been faithful to her.
-Cosby's support of her husband has been questioned; in The Progressive Revolution, author Ellis Washington wrote "...I am transfixed by the slavish complicity and psychotic denial of Camille" positing she may be "the greatest sexual sociopath sympathizer in history".
+Cosby's support of her husband has been questioned; in The Progressive Revolution, author Ellis Washington wrote: "...I am transfixed by the slavish complicity and psychotic denial of Camille" positing that she may be "the greatest sexual sociopath sympathizer in history".

-After her husband's conviction for sexual assault on May 3, 2018, Cosby released a three-page statement defending her husband in which she compared his conviction to the racially charged killing of Emmett Till, a fourteen-year-old boy who was lynched after a white woman said she was offended by him in her family's grocery store.
+After her husband's conviction for sexual assault on May 3, 2018, Cosby released a three-page statement defending her husband, in which she compared his conviction to the racially charged killing of Emmett Till, a 14-year-old boy who was lynched after a white woman said she was offended by him in her family's grocery store.
 Cosby also called for a criminal investigation into the Pennsylvania prosecutor behind the conviction and argued that her husband had a "binding agreement" with Bruce Castor that he would not be charged in the case.
-The Undefeated stated, "Camille Cosby's words show she's trapped in an outdated space."
+The Undefeated stated: "Camille Cosby's words show she's trapped in an outdated space."
 HuffPost called the statement "bizarre".